-It is recommended that City Council approve a budget of \$194,890 for the Environmental Materials program.
+On June 16, 2020, City Council approved a budget of \$194,890 for the Environmental Materials program.
 This represents an increase of \$28,787 (17.3%) from the FY 2019-20 Adopted Budget.

 Increases in compensation and benefits are due to negotiated salary and benefit changes and increases in materials and contract services are due to increased costs in hazardous waste/materials management, cleaning and disposal.